Asymmetric Breast Surgery – Plastic Surgery to Correct for Uneven Breasts or Uneven, Mismatched Nipples

 Our Breast Specialist Plastic Surgeons on our team are highly-qualified Plastic Surgeons, operating at accredited major hospitals in Melbourne using only experienced Anaesthetists and a top team of Surgical Support Staff.

 Breast Asymmetry Corrective Surgery for Uneven Breasts

 - Are your breasts noticeably mismatched (asymmetric or visibly different in size or shape)?

 - Do your breasts look lopsided or uneven even when wearing bras, swimwear and other clothing?

-- Is one of your nipples in a different location or of different size?
+- Is one of your nipples sitting in a different location on the breast mound?